 Depending on the water chemistry, a mineral scale lining may coat copper pipes over time, minimizing the copper concentration in drinking water.
 However, it can take months to years for a protective lining to form on new copper pipes and fittings.

 The copper concentration in drinking water may be reduced by flushing the water system before using the water for drinking or cooking.
 A second water sample, called a “purged-line-sample,” must be analyzed for copper concentration to determine the effectiveness of this option.
-Collect a water sample after the tap has run for at least two minutes and the water has become noticeably colder.
+Individuals should collect a water sample after the tap has run for at least two minutes and the water has become noticeably colder.
 This sample will most likely indicate the copper concentration in source water that has not been in contact with the plumbing system for an extended period of time.

 If flushing the water system does not reduce copper levels to an acceptable level or is not an option of choice, consumers have several other options.
 Occasionally, corrosion can be increased by grounding electrical equipment (including telephones) to water pipes.
 Electric current traveling through the ground wire may accelerate corrosion.
-In this case, consult a qualified electrician.
+In this case, consumers should consult a qualified electrician.

 If the main concern with copper is human health due to water consumption, the most economical approach will be to use either bottled water or a point-of-use (POU) device at locations where water is consumed.
 There are two POU treatment methods suitable for removing copper from drinking water, including reverse osmosis and distillation.
 Typically, these methods are used to treat water at only one faucet.
 Reverse osmosis units can remove approximately 85 percent of the copper from water; distillation can remove approximately 99 percent.
 A water softener can be used to pretreat water for either a reverse osmosis or distillation unit when water is excessively hard.
 For additional information on these treatment options, see Drinking Water Treatment: Reverse Osmosis (G1490); Drinking Water Treatment: Distillation (G1493); and Drinking Water Treatment: Water Softening (Ion Exchange) (G1491).